 Progress is generally considered desirable – we all want to benefit from the latest knowledge, particularly when it comes to health and child rearing.
 Not so if you are a Montessori purist.
 The Montessori school of educators actively quelled attempts to incorporate more traditional learning methods into the Montessori curriculum – changes which would allow the philosophy to be offered in US public schools.
 Let’s put this into context: a learning philosophy conceived in 1907 shuts out new, proven pedagogical techniques while remaining reflexively unable to provide empirical evidence of its own success.
 Resistance to change highlights Montessori’s blurry line between method and dogma.

-All work and no play makes Jack a dull boy.
+All work and no play makes Jack a dull boy

-For all the Montessori approach’s autonomy, the program is undoubtedly rigid.
+For all the autonomy of the Montessori approach, the program is undoubtedly rigid.
 One writer and Montessori mom observes how their teaching manipulatives drive children to self-correct because the activities can only be accomplished in one way: the blocks must be stacked from biggest to smallest.
 So, there is plenty of room for discovery, but less room for deviation (and creativity!).
 The Montessori philosophy values industriousness, and these educational discoveries are even referred to as “work.”
 Furthermore, Montessori does not value imaginative play like make-believe (like pretending to be a chef or a dragon) or emphasize social interactions.
 Many educators fear these practices are remiss, especially given the known benefits of pretend play for children’s cognitive and social development.
 While Montessori herself advocated to treat children as whole beings, she left some important parts of their being out, namely imagination, creativity, and social interaction.

-Bottom Lines: The Montessori method liberates students from their desks and allows them to interact with their environment and their minds on their own terms.
+The Bottom Line: The Montessori method liberates students from their desks and allows them to interact with their environment and their minds on their own terms.
 But with little empirical evidence to support the success of the method, proponents of Montessori schooling seem to be operating mainly on faith.
 To be sure, there is no one system that can wholly cater to each child’s unique educational needs.
 Both traditional and Montessori methods would do a service to children by adopting the best methods of each.